Corvallis Campus

 Parking for students, staff and visitors is free and available on a first come, first-served basis.
 Some parking areas are designated for specific use and are not available for general parking - loading zones, emergency/fire lanes, disabled parking, facility vehicle parking, Public Safety vehicle parking, etc. Unauthorized overnight parking is prohibited.
 Parking permits are available at no charge from the Campus Public Safety Office; permits are highly recommended.

-A pamphlet outlining parking and traffic rules is available on the Campus Public Safety website, linnbenton.edu/public-safety.
+Parking and traffic rule details are available on the Campus Public Safety website, https://www.linnbenton.edu/about/safety/index.php.
 All state and local laws governing movement, operation, and parking of vehicles shall apply on college property.
 Parking regulations have been approved by the LBCC Board of Education and are strictly enforced 24 hours a day in accordance with college policy and ORS 341.300.
 Improperly parked vehicles are subject to a fine.
 Overnight parking is not allowed without prior authorization and vehicles parked for an extended period of time are subject to towing at the owner’s expense.

 It is required that individuals obtain an Oregon Department of Motor Vehicle Disabled Permit if continued use of a disabled space is needed.